ValentinMENDIss/rehome/README.md

 ## LICENSES

+### Project's License
+These project (shell-script) is licensed under the GNU General Public License v 3.0 (GPL-3.0)

+### Third-Party License

-These shell script is under GPL License, while gum is used under the MIT LICENSE.
+This project (shell-script) uses the 'gum' interface for shell scripts (CLI-Tool), which is licensed under the MIT License.
+The 'gum' license text is included in the 'LICENSE.GUM' file.

+### Important Information

 To read more about LICENSE information open the LICENSE file.